QuietkidAniket/QuietkidAniket.github.io/README.md

-### A Website mimicing the asethetics of the google search engine
+### A Website mimicing the asthetics of the google search engine

 <!--
 **QuietkidAniket/QuietkidAniket** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.